danielsaidi/website_danielsaidi/_posts/2020/2020-01-31-present-delegating-view-controllers-in-swiftui.md

 }
 ```

-The document camera can now be presented as long as it is provided with a delegate.
+The camera can now be presented as long as it is provided with a delegate.
 If your SwiftUI view has a coordinator that implements `VNDocumentCameraViewControllerDelegate`, you can just provide the coordinator when you create a `DocumentCamera`.

 We can also implement a companion `DocumentCamera` delegate that use action blocks to communicate delegate events back to the view: